 We use Scratch3, an online version of the scratch editor.
 To allow students to continue this work at home, and between sessions, I recommend that students have their own scratch account.

 I need parental permission for these accounts to be created.
 Teacher-created accounts will only exist for the life of the course, though they will be able to view and copy any projects they share.
-If you would like your child to be able to access their scratch account later, please create an account for them and send your child to the club with the username and password.
+On request, student access can be revoked at the end of the club

 Scratch accounts provide access to user discussion forums.
 Students will not be allowed to use these during the workshops, but please note that codewithkat takes no responsibility for student use of the accounts outside the sessions.